Kuldeep-Attri/docker/README.md

 	- It is a running instance of an Image
 	-

-For all the testing lets download an image from Docker Hub.
+For all the testing lets download an Image from Docker Hub.
 (Link: https://hub.docker.com/)

-	- I downloaded image named nginx.
+	- I downloaded Image named nginx.
 	- Run command: docker pull nginx

-To run a container from this image, simply run command:
+To run a container from this Image, simply run command:

 ```
 docker run nginx:latest